 page for more information.

-This Ecuador hiking tour features a combination of in-town meals and meals prepared by your guide.
-We'll have dinners at carefully selected, wonderful restaurants in Quito as well as meals prepared on the trip by your guides and/or support staff.
+This Galapgos Tour features a combination of in-town meals and meals prepared by your guide.
+We'll have dinners at carefully selected, wonderful restaurants as well as meals prepared on the trip by your guides and/or support staff.

 For optimal taste and energy, we supplement all our meals with spices, herbs, oils, cheeses, butter, sugar, and fruits and vegetables.
 In addition, we provide you with with an assortment of trail mix, snacks, and dried fruits to eat at your own discretion.